danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 # Basic Top-level Format

 All data is SCALE encoded.
+We name the top-level XCM datatype `Xcm`.

 - `magic: [u8; 2] = 0xff00`: Prefix identifier.
 - `version: u16 = 0u16`: Version of XCM; only zero supported currently.